jbrower95/secretsanta/README.md

 Usage:

 Make a file with three columns, whitespace seperated, as follows:

-FIRST LAST EMAIL
+...
 FIRST LAST EMAIL
 ...

 Include no extra blank lines.

 Once you have this file, quickly set up a gmail account for the group to receive messages from.
 Alternatively, use one of your own gmail addresses.